 Parental alienation is when one parent “encourages” the children to go against the other parent.
 This is common in custody battles, and in most cases, is not in the best interests of the children.
 If both parents are equally loving and caring toward the children, the children should have the benefit of being raised by both parents.
 If you have proof that your spouse is participating in such practices, discuss these issues with your attorney.

 Regardless of whether a divorce is ugly, each spouse should have his or her own attorney to ensure that his or her rights are not violated.
-Contact the Law Offices of William Edgar if your divorce is ugly, looks like it might get ugly or even if the divorce is going smoothly and you agree with everything.
+Contact the Edgar & Dow if your divorce is ugly, looks like it might get ugly or even if the divorce is going smoothly and you agree with everything.
 We will ensure that your rights, whether for child custody and visitation issues or division of assets and liabilities, are not violated.

 Divorce Process in California No couple seeks to end their marriage in divorce.
 However, it is important to protect yourself if you…

 A restraining order can help protect you from other individuals who are threatening or harassing you.
 If you need to get a…